emsesp/EMS-ESP32/README.md

 ## Major changes since version 1.9.x

-### **Design & Coding principles**
+### **Design & coding principles**

-- The code can be built and run without an ESP microcontroller, which is useful with testing and simulating handling of telegrams.
+- The code can be built and run without an ESP microcontroller, which is useful when testing and simulating handling of the different telegrams and devices.
 Make sure you have GNU make and g++ installed and use 'make' to build the image and execute the file `emsesp` (on linux).
 - I used C++11 containers where I could (std::string, std::deque, std::list, std::multimap etc).
 - The core is based off the great libraries from @nomis' and I adopted his general design pattens such as making everything as asynchronous as possible so that no one operation should starve another operation of it's time to execute (https://isocpp.org/wiki/faq/ctors#static-init-order).
 - All EMS devices (e.g. boiler, thermostat, solar modules etc) are derived from a factory base class and each class handles its own registering of telegram and mqtt handlers.
 This makes the EMS device code easier to manage and extend with new telegrams types and features.
 - Built to work with both EMS8266 and ESP32.
+- Extended MQTT to use MQTT discovery on Home Assistant, just for the thermostat

 ### **Features**

 - A web interface built using React and TypeScript to be secure and cross-browser compatible.
 Each restful endpoint is protected and issues a JWT which is then sent using Bearer Authentication.
 Implements a Web captive portal.
 On first installs EMS-ESP starts an Access Point where system settings can be configured.
 Note, this is still in a separate repo and pending a merge into this project.

 - A new console.
 Like 1.9.x it works with both Serial and Telnet but a lot more intuitive behaving like a Linux shell and secure.
 Multiple telnet sessions are supported now but watch out for slow connections and low memory.
 A password is need to change any settings.
-You can use TAB to auto-complete commands.
+You can use TAB to auto-complete commands, ctrl-L, ctrl-U and the other typical console type shortcuts.
 Some key commands:
     * `help` lists the commands and keywords
     * some commands take you into a new context, a bit like a sub-menu. e.g. `system`, `mqtt`, `thermostat`.
 Use `help` to show which commands this context has and `exit` to get back to the root.
     * To change a setting use the `set` command.
 Typing `set` shows the current settings.
     * `show` shows the data specific to the context you're in.
     * `su` to switch to Admin which enables more commands such as most of the `set` commands.
-The default password is "neo".
+The default password is "neo" which can be changed with `passwd` from the system menu.
 When in Admin mode the command prompt switches from `$` to `#`.
     * `log` sets the logging. `log off` disables logging.
 Use `log trace` to see the telegram traffic and `log debug` for very verbose logging.
 To watch a specific telegram ID or device ID use `log trace [id]`.

 - There is no "serial mode" anymore like with version 1.9.
 When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is activated, baud 115200.
 Note Serial is always available on the ESP32 because it has 2 UARTs.